 How to Apply

-DHCD makes HOME funding available through a Notice of Funding Availability (NOFA), twice yearly.
-Applicants must complete and submit the One Stop Housing Application.
+DHCD makes HOME funding available through a Notice of Funding Availability (NOFA).
+Applicants must submit an application for funding using the Department’s Mass One Stop+ web-based application..

 Additional Program Information